ssenmosip/mosip-temp-documentation/FRS-Admin-Services.md

 1. In case of Exceptions, system triggers error messages as received from the Database.

-#### B. Update and Delete a Machine in the List of Machines Masterdata DB
+#### B. Update and Delete a Machine in the List of Machines Masterdata Database

 ##### (i) Update

-On receiving a request to update a Machine with the input parameters (machine_id, name, mac_address, serial_num, ip_address, validity_end_dtimes, mspec_id, lang_code and is_active), the system Updates the Machine Details in the List of Machines DB for the machine_id received
+On receiving a request to update a Machine with the input parameters (machine_id, name, mac_address, serial_num, ip_address, validity_end_dtimes, mspec_id, lang_code and is_active), the system Updates the Machine Details in the List of Machines Database for the machine_id received

 1. While updating the machine ID the system Validates if all required input parameters have been received as listed below for each specific request